typedb/typedb-docs/02-clients/07-new-client.md

 TypeDB's protobuf definitions can be found at https://github.com/vaticle/typedb-protocol.
 During development, it's sufficient to manually copy-paste from this repository and do a one-time compilation.
 A more reliable method is to import the Protocol repo via a package manager and compile it at build time.
 TypeDB's build system, [Bazel](https://bazel.build/), offers one approach.
 If you'd like to use a different package manager, the TypeDB team may also be able to help by setting up a distribution channel for your language's compiled protobuf files.
 If this is the case, please get in touch.

 ## Client Code Architecture

 TypeDB’s official client drivers adhere to a common architecture.
 This greatly reduces the workload of maintaining them, so we also recommend community contributions to follow the same basic structure.

-This diagram shows all the packages (directories) in Client Java and their dependency graph:
+The following diagram shows all the packages (directories) in Client Java and their dependency graph:

 ![Client Package Structure](../images/client-api/package-structure.png)

 The entry point is the root package, in this case named `client-java`.